zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

     These are the AccessKeys of the bucket owners.
 The AccessKey provided by each Alibaba Cloud account has full access to its own resources.
 Each Alibaba Cloud account can simultaneously have zero to five active or inactive AccessKey pairs \(AccessKeyID and AccessKeySecret\).

-    You can add or delete AccessKey pairs on [AccessKey console](https://ak-console.aliyun.com).
+    You can add or delete AccessKey pairs in the [AccessKey console](https://ak-console.aliyun.com).

     Each AccessKey pair is either active or inactive.

     -   Active indicates that the user's AccessKey is in the active state and can be used for identity authentication.
     -   Inactive indicates that the user's AccessKey is in the inactive state and cannot be used for identity authentication.
-    Warning:

-    The AccessKey of the Alibaba Cloud account must not be used directly unless it is required.
+    **Note:** The AccessKey of the Alibaba Cloud account must not be used directly unless it is required.

 -   RAM account AccessKeys